scikit-build/scikit-build-core/README.md

 used to set extra CMake args. `ARCHFLAGS` is used to specify macOS universal2 or cross-compiles, just like setuptools.

+## Other projects for building

+Scikit-build-core is a binary build backend.
+There are also other binary build
+backends:

+- [py-build-cmake][]: A different attempt at a standards compliant builder for CMake.
+Strong focus on cross-compilation.
+Uses Flit internals.
+- [meson-python][]: A meson-based build backend; has some maintainer overlap with scikit-build-core.
+- [maturin][]: A build backend for Rust projects, using Cargo.
+- [enscons][]: A SCons based backend, not very actively developed (it predates all the others in modern standard support!)

+If you don't need a binary build, you don't need to use a binary build backend!
+There are some very good Python build backends; we recommend [hatchling][] as a good balance between good defaults for beginners and good support for advanced use cases.
+This is the tool scikit-build-core itself uses.

 ## Acknowledgements

 Support for this work was provided by NSF cooperative agreement [OAC-2209877][].